Sisi198/Matlab_Study/README.md

 # Name Variables

-You can name your MATLAB variables anything you'd like as long as they start with a letter and contain only letters (A-Z, a-z), numbers, and underscores (_). *(MATLAB variables are also case sensitive)*
+### You can name your MATLAB variables anything you'd like as long as they start with a letter and contain only letters (A-Z, a-z), numbers, and underscores (_). *(MATLAB variables are also case sensitive)*

+EX:

 TASK 1